Spectral stability of V2 centres in sub-micron 4H-SiC membranes: RESULTS AND DISCUSSION

 Overall, the percentage occurrences show, as expected, that bulk material has the highest amount of $\rm V_{Si}^-$ centres at the V1- and V2-position.
 For membranes, after the first fabrication step, up to \SI{74}{\percent} less V1- and V2-peaks are observed, and many new emission peaks appear at different wavelengths.
 As a general trend, we find that the relative amount of $\rm V_{Si}^-$ centres decreases with reduced membrane thickness.
 After post-fabrication (annealing, short ICP), the amount of $\rm V_{Si}^-$ centres in the membranes increases up to a factor of five, indicating that some crystal damage from the fabrication was repaired.
-To investigate the spectral features of V2 centres in more detail, we perform additional photoluminescence excitation (PLE) measurements.
+Even though the spots investigated before and after post fabrication are not exactly the same, the high number of investigated spots enables us to identify this trend.
+To investigate the spectral features of V2 centres in more detail, we perform additional PLE measurements.